cloudsftp/reSnap/README.md

 ### Disclaimer

-The mojarity of the code is copied from [reStream](https://github.com/rien/reStream).
+The majority of the code is copied from [reStream](https://github.com/rien/reStream).
 Be sure to check them out!